 Part of the adventure of traveling is meeting other people, whether it’s the locals or other travelers.

 Traveling solo has opened up those possibilities even more.
 After all, when I’m traveling with my friends or family, my focus is on them, not always what’s out there.

-Others traveling solo friends I’ve kept in touch with via Facebook, their news feed, chatting online with these new friends, whom I hope to see again someday.
+Other traveling solo friends I’ve kept in touch with via Facebook, their news feed, chatting online with these new friends, whom I hope to see again someday, and following on other social media channels.
 I’ve met these international “friends” in Thailand, Puebla, Canada, Columbia, and more places than I can name.

 It seems like yesterday!
 My 2010 visit to Thailand was a whirlwind of adventures, including stops in Bangkok, Chiang Mai, Lisu, and the last destination to the island of Ko Samui.

 On this particular adventure, I traveled with a small group (2 other writers).
 After checking into our resort, the Melati Beach Resort & Spa, our first adventure was on board a speedboat, exploring the archipelago of about 40 small islands that make up the Ang Thong National Marine Park.

 I soaked up this picturesque journey while riding a speedboat.
 Sheer limestone cliffs, hidden lagoons, white-sand beaches, and dense vegetation provided a postcard-perfect vista almost everywhere I looked.

 Ko Samui, Thailand’s second-largest island, lies in the Gulf of Thailand off the east coast of the Kra Isthmus.
 We’re talking palm-fringed beaches, coconut groves, and dense, mountainous rainforest, plus luxury resorts and posh spas.

 We boarded a speed boat to check out these beautiful Thai islands.
 Just soaking in the peacefulness of the waters after the non-stop busyness of the mainland.